coreos/docs/os/customizing-docker.md

           content: |
             [Service]
             Environment="DOCKER_OPTS=--tlsverify --tlscacert=/etc/docker/ca.pem --tlscert=/etc/docker/server.pem --tlskey=/etc/docker/server-key.pem"
 ```

-## Use Attached Storage for Docker Images
+## Use attached storage for Docker images

 Docker containers can be very large and debugging a build process makes it easy to accumulate hundreds of containers.
 It's advantageous to use attached storage to expand your capacity for container images.
 Check out the guide to [mounting storage to your CoreOS machine][mounting-storage] for an example of how to bind mount storage into `/var/lib/docker`.

-## Enabling the Docker Debug Flag
+## Enabling the Docker debug flag

 First, copy the existing unit from the read-only file system into the read/write file system, so we can edit it: